-Is the system-wide environment NDM correct [NO]?
+\ Is the system-wide environment NDM correct [NO]?

-A server must not be executing in the environment you have selected.
+Note: Make sure a server is not running in the environment you selected.
 A server can be running if you are continuing from a previously aborted configuration attempt or reconfiguring the product with different operational parameters.

-If a server is running, you must enter NO in response to the following prompt:
+If a server is running, enter NO in response to the following prompt:

-Should this procedure continue [NO]?
+\ Should this procedure continue [NO]?

-There might be messages indicating that the configuration process is creating various data files.
+Messages may be displayed that the configuration is creating data files.
 This is customary with new installations.
-The following prompt requests the Connect:Direct node name for this system:
+The following prompt requests the Sterling Connect:Direct node name for this system:

-Enter the NDM node name for this system [DECnet_node.VMS.ndm_environment]:
+\ Enter the NDM node name for this system

+[DECnet\node.VMS.ndm\environment]:

-Unless you are upgrading or reconfiguring an existing Connect:Direct installation, the procedure executes to completion from this point unassisted.
-If you are upgrading or reconfiguring your system, refer to Chapter 5, Upgrading Connect:Direct for OpenVMS.
+Unless you are upgrading or reconfiguring an existing Sterling Connect:Direct installation, the procedure operates unassisted until completion.
+If you are upgrading or reconfiguring your system, refer to Chapter 5, Upgrading Sterling Connect:Direct for OpenVMS.

-When NDM\$CONFIG.COM has completed execution, the Connect:Direct node is capable of performing local (PNODE=SNODE) data transfers.
-This allows you to functionally test the product without requiring access to remote nodes.
-In addition, NDM\$CONFIG.COM creates command procedures for both product initialization and shutdown.
+When the installation is complete, the Sterling Connect:Direct node can perform local (PNODE=SNODE) data transfers.
+Use this functionally to test the product without requiring remote nodes.
+In addition, the installation creates command procedures for both product initialization and shutdown.

-The command file informs you of the file names and directories of these procedures, and the following message is displayed on the screen:
+The command file informs you of the file names and directories of these procedures, and displays the following message: